abhi3700/eosio_gpkbattles_contracts/gpkbattlesco/README.md

 		1. Cards transfer & selection
 			- check player has transferred 3 cards of required type
 			- check player has selected those cards
+		1. check player p1 is present in neither of player_1 & player_2 columns of `ongamestat` table
 		1. check player p1 is present in players list
 		1. Select p2 for pairing
 			- Copy original players_list into temp_list
 			- search for p1. if found, remove from temp_list
 			- Now, choose p2 from modified temp_list after shuffle using `temp_list[rand_index], where rand_index = hash(txn_id, curr_timestamp)`
 		1. check players p1 & p2 are not identical
+		1. check player p2 is present in neither of player_1 & player_2 columns of `ongamestat` table
 		1. Add a corresponding row into game table:
-			- check p1 & p2 doesn't have any ongoing game
+			- [x] check p1 & p2 doesn't have any ongoing game (done previously) i.e. present in neither of 2 cols: player_1, player_2
 			- add p1 & p2 into a row with game_id
 		1. Erase 2 players from original players_list
 	- `play`